cyborg5/IRLib/README.txt

 		Also demonstrates how to handle codes that are longer than 32 bits.
-DirecTV		Demonstrates additional protocol for DirecTV GIcable		Demonstrates additional protocol for GIcable used by Motorola cable boxes
+DirecTV		Demonstrates additional protocol for DirecTV GIcable		Demonstrates additional protocol for GIcable used by Motorola cable boxes rcmm		Additional protocol Phillips RCMM used by AT&T U-Verse boxes
 Note: I did not port any of the other demo sketches although I may add IRTest later.
 The manuals directory contains:
 IRLibReference.docx	Reference manual in Microsoft Word format